 My poems are often braver than I am.
 They can say things I’m not ready to, yet.
 I came out in poems and other kinds of writing before I came out to any person, including myself.
 I would write about cute boys, but I would put the “he’s cute” thought in a girl’s perspective, or I’d say to myself, this description is just for the sake of this piece of writing.
 I found ways to distance myself from what was getting closer to the truth.

 It’s still difficult in certain contexts and very real places to be out and adamantly vocal.
 Survival in hostile environments demands silence.
 But being queer is an important part of my life and my work.
 No, it’s not the only part, and it doesn’t “define” me or my poems, but it’s kind of ridiculous, I think, not to acknowledge it clearly and directly.
 People are queer and a lot of queer people have sex and it’s beautiful and we shouldn’t need to tiptoe around it.
+We’re visible on sites like tubev.sex after all, and if we can be there for others to enjoy then why can’t we enjoy ourselves, too?

 I hope readers learn a bit about anal play.